Mou4338/p2p_dashboard/README.md

 ---

-## References
+## Notes

-* SAP Help Portal
-* SAP Community Network
-* KIIT University SAP Project Documentation
-* Purchasing and Supply Chain Management — Van Weele
+* This is a simulation and does not connect to a real SAP system
+* All data used is generated or sample-based
+* Designed for educational and demonstration purposes